DreamOfTheRedChamber/system-design-interviews/storage_mySQL/lock.md

 ### Prerequistes
 * Both needs to be met:
   * "Where condition" uses exact match (==) and the record exists.
-  * "Where condition" uses primary key.
+  * "Where condition" uses primary key or unique index.

 ### Exmaple